 Sabbath Keeping in 400 AD

-Arianism was a belief system that developed in the early 300s AD by a man named Arius.
-It was spread throughout the Roman world and even into the areas beyond it.
-Arius and his followers were known for practicing a lifestyle considered by many to be Jewish.
+In the 300s and 400s AD, a group of Christians called Arians were the majority belief system.
+Dr. Arius and his followers were known for practicing a lifestyle considered by many to be Jewish.
 Below, we have some quotes from two early Church historians – Sozomen and Socrates.
-They record the Sabbath-keeping practices of the Arians
+They record the Sabbath-keeping practices of the Arians and most of Christianity in general.

 “Likewise some meet both upon the Sabbath and upon the day after the Sabbath, as at Constantinople, and among almost all others.
 At Rome and Alexandria they do not.
 Among the Egyptians, likewise, in many cities and villages, there is also a sacred custom among all of meeting on the evening of the Sabbath, when the sacred mysteries are partaken of” (Sozomen, Church History, bk 7, ch 19).